srini85/DeveloperTest/README.md

 ## Task at hand

 You are to build a car inventory SaaS solution in C# (.NET 6 or above).
+Front end code can be any framework of choice.
 The car inventory solution allows users/businesses who manage a fleet of vehicles to be able to securely store and get details about their vehicles.
 This software is used for many use cases but one common use case is car rental companies which owns numerous cars.
 They can easily see which cars are available and which ones have been taken out of their garage.

 Some of the requirements of this software